Posts Tagged Knox County DUI

 Tennessee Highway Patrol regulations generally require that every driver passing through a checkpoint location be stopped and questioned.
 Troopers will be investigating for signs of drug and alcohol impairment.
 If they suspect that you are under the influence, you may be asked to exit your vehicle and perform certain roadside tasks, often referred to as field sobriety tests.
 Information about the dates and locations of the planned DUI checkpoints in the Knoxville area are included below and have been taken from directly from the Tennessee Highway Patrol press release.
 Information for additional DUI roadblocks across Tennessee can be downloaded by clicking here.

 Should you be arrested for DUI or arrested or cited for another criminal offense or traffic violation, it is important that you consult with a Tennessee attorney as soon as possible.
-Our attorneys, Steve, Sara, and Nate, will be available to speak with you and can be reached by calling 865-249-7200.
+Our attorneys, Steve and Sara, will be available to speak with you and can be reached by calling 865-249-7200.

 DIST.
 1 KNOXVILLE — No Refusal New Year’s Eve Checkpoints